 Hi, I'm Cameron Hodgkinson (he/him) and I am the JCR Disabilities Officer.
-I'm a second year PPEist.
+I'm a third year PPEist.
 My job for the JCR is to represent the views and needs of students with disabilities.
 I also help students access and navigate Oxford's complex and complicated system of support.
-If there are any issues or concerns you may have surrounding disabilities, please don't hesitate to drop me a message.
+If there are any issues or concerns you may have surrounding disabilities, please don't hesitate to drop me a message and please as someone who as a fresher asked way SO MANY questions, nothing you may feel like asking is too small or too big:)) Drop me an email or add me on Facebook, more than happy to chat any time day or night!
+Big ville love, Cameron.